Joanna-Golofit/projekt_JS-01/README.md

 **The Web App provides the following functions:**

-:black_circle: Search movie by a key word
+:black_circle: search movie by a key word

 :orange_circle: pagination...

-:green_circle: ?
+:green_circle: manage your film database by adding or deleting chosen movie to WATCHED or to QUEUE

-:star: x
+:star: in LIBRARY you can see your database of movies divided by 2 categories: WATCHED and QUEUE

 :world_map: y